THIS MASTER SERVICES AGREEMENT

 (g) utilising suitably skilled, qualified, experienced, supervised and vetted employees, agents, representatives and authorised sub-contractors who will exercise all reasonable skill and care;

-(h) notify the Customer promptly if the Supplier is unable to comply with any of the terms of this Agreement or any Service Specification; and
+(h) notify the Customer promptly if the Supplier is unable to comply with any of the terms of this Agreement, any of the License Agreements, SPLA and CSP Agreement or any Service Specification; and

 (i) observe and ensure that its personnel observe all health and safety rules and regulations and any other security requirements that apply at any of the Customer Sites and which have been communicated to it a week prior to the Services commencing, where the Supplier is required to be on such Customer Sites for the provision of the Services.